In conjunction with Instech London, Reask hosted an online event on the 20th April.

 reask has developed a global approach to assessing climate variability, combining physics, climate data and machine learning to complement the baseline view of risk developed by carriers, and the market as a whole.

-Matthew Grant, InsTech London Partner, will be leading a discussion with reask and five industry leaders to explore what is emerging from the latest scientific research, what is available to insurers today, how this is being used by companies and how the regulatory outlook is likely to evolve.
+Matthew Grant, InsTech London Partner, lead a discussion with reask and five industry leaders exploring what is emerging from the latest scientific research, what is available to insurers today, how this is being used by companies and how the regulatory outlook is likely to evolve.

 - Nick Hassam, Co-Founder & Chief Commercial Officer, reask